dsams17/InsomniaWebApp/README.md

 # InsomniaWebApp

-(Formerly) Azure hosted web app with an angular frontend and a .Net Core backend.
-Utilized Azure Table Storage for storing user data.
+(Formerly) Azure hosted web app used to track guild item data for World of Warcraft. built with an angular frontend and a .Net Core backend.
+Utilized Azure Table Storage for storing data.